COG-UK/UK-lineage-dynamics-analysis/README.md

 ---

 This repository contains the data and code used to generate the results presented in *PAPER DOI*.
+Some of the scripts may need some adjustment depending on the local setup.

 Note that because of the GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/) genomic sequences cannot be shared in this repository.
 Instead, we make the GISAID accessions available and provide a table of acknowledgements.
+Note also that we cannot make administrative level two (adm2) metadata for genomic sequences available.
 All genomic sequences produced by COG-UK are available [here](https://www.cogconsortium.uk/data/).

 ## Abstract